 - Then, place in the oven and bake it for about 15 minutes.

-- Reduce temperature to 350 degrees Fahrenheit and bake it an additional 40 minutes, or until golden in color.
+- Reduce temperature to 350 degrees Fahrenheit and bake it an additional 40 minutes, or until golden.

 - Cover the top of it with aluminum foil so that it does not brown.

 - Take it out of the oven and turn it onto a wire rack until it is cooled completely.

 Yes.
 This polish Easter bread is definitely on the sweeter side.
 It has butter, sugar, eggs, and raisins, which gives it a nice sweet tone to it.
 However, it is not overly sweet, so you can enjoy it with other meals as well.